A labiaplasty is surgery to reduce the size of the labia minora – the flaps of skin either side of the vaginal opening.

 - what sort of follow-up you should expect if things go wrong

-The procedure involves shortening or reshaping the vaginal lips.
-The unwanted tissue is cut away with a scalpel or possibly a laser, and the loose edge may be stitched up with fine, dissolvable stitches.
+It involves shortening or reshaping the vaginal lips.
+The unwanted tissue is cut away with a scalpel or laser.
+The loose edge may be stitched with fine, dissolvable stitches.

-The whole procedure takes about one to two hours.
+The whole procedure takes about 1 to 2 hours.

-You may need to take some time off work to recover.
+You may need up to 2 weeks off work to recover.
 It can take a couple of months for the skin to fully heal.

 During this time you need to: